-Accordingly, such amounts do not constitute "wages" for purposes of section 3401(a).
-Additionally, such amounts are not subject to section 3402 (relating to withholding for income taxes at source), section 3102 (relating to withholding under the Federal Insurance Contribution Act (FICA)), or section 3301 (relating to the Federal Unemployment Tax Act (FUTA)).
-X is not required to file Forms W-2, or any returns of information under section 6041, with respect to such grants.
-Finally, since X's research training stipends do not represent payment for services, such amounts are also not subject to Self Employment Contribution Act (SECA) taxes imposed by section 1401 of the Code.
-See Spiegelman v.
-Commissioner, 102 T.C.
-394 (1994).
-See, also, Rev. Rul.
-60-378, 1960-2 C.B.
-38, which states the Service's position that noncompensatory scholarship and fellowship grants do not constitute income from a trade or business, whether or not such amounts are required to be included in gross income.
+- (1) such stipends do not represent compensation for services within the meaning of section 117(c) of the Code; - (2) the amount of such stipends does not constitute "wages" for purposes of section 3401(a).
+Additionally, such amounts are not subject to section 3402 (relating to withholding for income taxes at source), section 3102 (relating to withholding under the Federal Insurance Contribution Act (FICA)), or section 3301 (relating to the Federal Unemployment Tax Act (FUTA)); and - (3) \underline{X} is not required to file Forms W-2, or any returns of information under sections 6041 or 6051 of the Code with respect to such stipends.